vernjan/ctf-writeups/src/main/kotlin/cz/vernjan/he19/ch14/README.md

 ---

-The first step is obvious, les's run it.
+The first step is obvious, let's run it.
 ```
 $ ./WhiteBox
 WhiteBox Test